New Diggings, Wisconsin

 New Diggings is a town in Lafayette County, Wisconsin, United States.
-The population was 502 at the 2010 census, up from 473 in 2000.
+The population was 486 at the 2020 census, down from 502 in 2010.
 The unincorporated communities of Etna, Lead Mine, and New Diggings are located in the town.

 Geography

 The town is in southwestern Lafayette County and is bordered to the south by Jo Daviess County in Illinois.
-According to the United States Census Bureau, the town has a total area of 65.5 sqkm, all of it recorded as land.
-The town is drained by the Galena River, a south-flowing waterway that meanders back and forth across the western border of the town before entering Illinois.
+According to the United States Census Bureau, the town has a total area of 65.5 sqkm, all land.
+The town is drained by the Galena River, a southward-flowing waterway that meanders back and forth across the western border of the town before entering Illinois.